Miguel de Buría: Final battle

 With this warning, the inhabitants of the kingdom armed themselves and after Miguel emerged to lead them into battle, they rallied behind him.
 They intended to prevent entry into the settlement, but after clashing with the Spanish, they retreated inside, but the doors were improperly closed allowing the Europeans to breach the interior.
 Cabrera de Sosa and Pedro Rodríguez were placed at the gates, while the Spaniards entered.
 Inside, Miguel addressed his subjects with a war speech in which he encouraged to fight for freedom.
-Afterwards, the king himself led his men into the clash, an act that led to Castellanos calling him "a reflection of the lion".
+Afterwards, the king himself led his men into the clash, an act that led to Juan de Castellanos calling him "a reflection of the lion".
 During the battle, Miguel declined the offers to surrender that were made by the Spanish in defiant manner.
 The same author claims that one of his spears pierced a buckler carried by Pedro Rodríguez "from side to side".
 Oviedo de Baños noted that the Burians followed his example and complicated the battle for the Iberians.
 However, in the heat of the battle Miguel was fatally injured, having stayed in the frontline instead of falling back.
-It is not clear who was responsible for the death of the king, Aguado writes that he was stabbed by "one of the Spaniards", which Esteves names as Diego Gargía de Paredes, but Castellanos claims that Diego de Escorcha fired a crossbow at him.
+It is not clear who was responsible for the death of the king, Aguado writes that he was stabbed by "one of the Spaniards", which Esteves names as Diego García de Paredes, but Castellanos claims that Diego de Escorcha fired a crossbow at him.
 Captain Diego Ortega gave the credit to Diego García de Paredes.

 The king's men were immediately demoralized, with his death having a direct effect on the outcome of the battle when the Spanish noted and attacked with more eagerness.
 Castellanos claims that most of the Africans continued fighting, until they "died like Romans".
 According to Pedro Simón, several fled and were pursued and either killed or jailed.
 The remaining were captured and brought to Nueva Segovia de Barquisimeto by Diego de Losada.
 Herrera argued all black men were killed, leaving only women and natives behind.
 Aguado claims that the natives turned on the Africans after they lost.
 Guiomar and the prince, having stayed away from battle along the other women, were recaptured and enslaved.
 The Jirajara would continue to resist the Spanish on the Nirgua region for decades, eventually forcing the Spanish to abandon the mines and move the town of Nueva Segovia.
 News of the initial rebellion would not reach Santo Domingo until March 3, 1554.